cstubben/pmcXML/README.md

 ## Download PMC XML

 The XML version of Open Access articles are downloaded from the Open Archives Initiative (OAI) service using the `pmcOAI` function.
-This function also adds carets (^) within superscript tags and hyperlinked table footnotes for displaying as plain text (for example, BPSL0075<sup>a</sup> is displayed as BPSL0075^a and not BPSL0075a since both BPSL0075 and BPSL0075a are valid tag names).
+This function also adds carets (^) within superscript tags and hyperlinked table footnotes for displaying as plain text (since numeric footnotes are often associated with numeric values or character footnotes are added to ends of locus tags, for example, BPSL0075<sup>a</sup> is displayed as BPSL0075^a and not BPSL0075a since both BPSL0075 and BPSL0075a are valid tag names).
 The function also saves a local copy for future use  (and will use that copy instead of downloading a second time).
 Finally, the function uses the `xmlParse` function from the [XML](http://cran.r-project.org/web/packages/XML/index.html) package to read the file and generate the XML tree within the R session, so objects are stored as an `XMLInternalDocument` class and can be queried using XPath expressions.
 In this example, the last reference in the list above from [Chieng et al 2012](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162) is loaded into R using the OAI service.

 	id <- "PMC3418162"
 	doc <- pmcOAI(id)

  A number of different XPath queries can be used to explore the XML document content and a few are described below, but a complete discussion is beyond the scope of this guide.
 Two important functions are `xpathSApply` and `getNodeSet`.
-For example, this query list all 87 tags and counts the number of occurrences.
+This query list all 87 tags and counts the number of occurrences.

 	table( xpathSApply(doc, "//*", xmlName))